mikeweltevrede/finding-the-mole/output/belgium/2024/results.md

 money from their corrected answers would be deducted from the group pot.

 As such, I omit this task.
 There is no way to identify a Mole group for this task.

+# Episode 5
+The ranking of the Baseline Model is:
+1. Bernard: 31.03% (9 points)
+2. Charlotte: 20.69% (6 points)
+3. Senne: 17.24% (5 points)
+4. Michaël: 13.79% (4 points)
+5. Stéphanie: 10.34% (3 points)
+6. Lynn: 6.90% (2 points)

+### Task 1
+#### Task description
+Groups:
+1. Hercules: Michaël, Senne
+2. Sisyphus: Bernard, Stéphanie
+3. Danaides: Charlotte, Lynn

+The participants had to traverse a course in the theme of Greek mythology.
+Group 1 had to travel to the end of the course.
+Someone named Hercules was there, lifting two pillars.
+If these pillars would fall, the task would fail.
+Group 1 had to take over lifting the pillars after 30 minutes, after which Hercules would also put extra weights on the pillars every few minutes.
+In the meantime, group 1 had to push a heavy ball up a hill where they had to answer three questions, the answers to which were printed onto the ball.
+Every time that they answered incorrectly, they had to carry the ball all the way to the beginning of the course and start over.
+Group 2 had to fill a barrel with water, but the barrel had holes in it that they had to close with wooden pegs.

+#### My conclusion
+The Hercules group had full control over the success of the task.
+No matter how much money they had gathered, if they would drop the pillars before everyone reached the end of the course, no money would be won.
+As such, I think the Mole would want to be in group 1.

+### Task 2
+#### Task description
+The mothers of the participants were visiting.
+The participants first had to guess which spaghetti bolognese was made by their own mom (or sister in the case of Stéphanie).
+If they would all guess correctly, they would earn money.

+#### My conclusion
+Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.

+### Task 3
+#### Task description
+The participants and their mothers had to build a tower out of blocks.
+After this, a small earthquake would be simulated.
+The lowest tower would be eliminated.
+This happened for three rounds.
+At the end of each round, a multiple choice question about the participants would be asked.
+If the participants answered the same as their mother/sister, they would earn money and some additional blocks for their tower.
+When three participants remained, they played the final game.
+The participants were offered a choice between one joker or a luxurious weekend away with their mother.
+If their mother/sister could correctly guess which choice they made, the participant would win whatever they chose.
+If all choices were correctly identified, the money earned earlier would be added to the pot.

+#### My conclusion
+Although there are definitely actions the Mole could take in this task, there was no unequal division of groups in some sort of way.
+As such, I omit this task from the analysis.